We visited the iconic O2 Arena, London, for a major sporting event and were bowled over by what a great venue it is and how much there is to do there!

 Peter Kay famously became the first comedian ever to sell out 15 nights at the O2.
-Jimmy Carr, Mrs Brown and John Bishop will all be bringing laughs to the arena this year.
+Jimmy Carr, Mrs Brown and John Bishop have all filled this iconic stadium.

 There’s a multiplex inside the O2.
 Normally multiplexes are huge venues on their own, but this massive 11 screen cinema just slots into a small part of the dome.